Freienbach SBB railway station

-Freienbach SBB railway station is a railway station in the Swiss canton of Schwyz and municipality of Freienbach.
+Freienbach SBB railway station is a railway station in the municipality of Freienbach in the Swiss canton of Schwyz, within fare zone 181 of the Zürcher Verkehrsverbund (ZVV).
 The station is located on the Lake Zurich left-bank railway line, owned by the Swiss Federal Railways (SBB).
-It is an intermediate stop on Zurich S-Bahn service S8, between Zurich and Pfaffikon SZ.

 Freienbach SBB station should not be confused with the nearby Freienbach SOB railway station, which is on the Pfäffikon SZ–Arth-Goldau line.
 The two stations are approximately 500 m apart on foot.

+Services

+Freienbach SBB is an intermediate stop on Zurich S-Bahn line S8, between Winterthur and Pfäffikon, via Zurich.
+As of the December 2023 timetable change the following services call at Freienbach SBB: